Free Plate Check

 Do electric cars need road tax?

-Electric vehicles registered before 1 April 2025 were exempt from VED.
-From April 2025, newly registered electric cars pay the standard rate.
-All electric vehicles must still be registered for tax — even if the rate is zero — to be legal on the road.
+EVs registered before April 2025 were exempt.
+From April 2025, newly-registered EVs pay the standard rate.
+All EVs must still be registered for tax to be road-legal.

 What happens if I buy a car that isn't taxed?